digipost/digipost-api-client-java/docs/_v13_x/4_archive.md

 ---

 The archive API makes it possible for an organisation to manage documents in archives.
-These files are kept in separate archives, and the files belongs to the sender organisation.
+These files are kept in separate archives, and the files belong to the sender organisation.

 ## Archive documents to an archive

-Let's say you want to archive two documents eg. an invoice and an attachment and you want to have som kind of reference to both documents.
+Let's say you want to archive two documents eg. an invoice and an attachment and you want to have some kind of reference to both documents.
 You can do that by describing the two documents with `ArchiveDocument`.
 Then you need to create an archive and add the documents to the archive.
 In the following example we use a default archive.
 You then need to send this archive and attach the actual files to the request by linking